I’m not a city slicker at all.

 Back in 1997, the Thai Baht collapsed during Asia’s 1997 Financial Crisis.

-And a luxury apartment building meant for Bangkok’s upper middle class turned into one of the city’s most haunted places.
+And a luxury apartment building meant for the upper-middle-class turned into one of the Bangkok’s most haunted places.

 Locals believe the “Ghost Tower” is located on an ancient burial ground and it’s the epicentre of superstitious folklore.